kaanalptkn/memorygame-kap2/README.md

 ### Content

-* This game created by myself
+* This game created by myself, all main idea is mine.

 ### Media